CyberFlameGO/svnpython/Doc/c-api/unicode.rst

    Create a Unicode object by decoding *size* bytes of the ASCII encoded string *s*.
 Return *NULL* if an exception was raised by the codec.

-   .. versionchanged:: 2.5
-      This function used an :ctype:`int` type for *size*.
-This might require changes in your code for properly supporting 64-bit systems.

 .. cfunction:: PyObject* PyUnicode_EncodeASCII(const Py_UNICODE *s, Py_ssize_t size, const char *errors)

-   Encode the :ctype:`Py_UNICODE` buffer of the given size using ASCII and return a Python string object.
+   Encode the :ctype:`Py_UNICODE` buffer of the given size using ASCII and return a Python bytes object.
 Return *NULL* if an exception was raised by the codec.

-   .. versionchanged:: 2.5
-      This function used an :ctype:`int` type for *size*.
-This might require changes in your code for properly supporting 64-bit systems.

 .. cfunction:: PyObject* PyUnicode_AsASCIIString(PyObject *unicode)

-   Encode a Unicode object using ASCII and return the result as Python string object.
+   Encode a Unicode object using ASCII and return the result as Python bytes object.
 Error handling is "strict".
 Return *NULL* if an exception was raised by the codec.

 Character Map Codecs